Han-Zhao: Five Divisions

 Following the break-up of the Xiongnu Empire in the 1st century, the Southern Xiongnu branch surrendered to the Han dynasty and were resettled in the northern border commanderies.
 Under their chanyu, the Southern Xiongnu acted as a Han vassal state, providing assistance in defending the frontiers from nomadic forces.
 They settled down and fully took up agriculture, but kept a few aspects of their former nomadic lifestyle such as horse breeding.
-Relations with the Han were often times unstable with poor living conditions on the borders and the Chinese court meddling in their politics leading to several rebellions.
+Relations with the Han were oftentimes unstable with poor living conditions on the borders and the Chinese court meddling in their politics leading to several rebellions.
 In 188, just as the Han dynasty was about to fall into political turmoil, the Southern Xiongnu collapsed after dissenters within their ranks –allied with the rebelling Xiuchuge people– expelled their Han-backed chanyu and dissolved his government.

 In 216, after the warlord, Cao Cao unified northern China, he had the exiled chanyu, Huchuquan detained as an honoured prisoner at Ye.
 He then reorganized what remained of the Southern Xiongnu into the Five Divisions around Taiyuan Commandery in Bing province.
 Each division was led by a commander, who were nobles from the tribes and were in turn supervised by a Chinese marshal.
 Huchuquan's uncle, Qubei was also sent to oversee the Five Divisions.
 No new chanyu was proclaimed after Huchuquan died, and the Five Divisions remained subservient to the Cao Wei dynasty.